draber/a-nicer-console/README.md

 // Output the whole object; the native console would only print:
 // { a: { deeply: { nested: [Object] } } }.
-// You could achieve the same with `console.dir` but would have to
-// provide a configuration object. console.log(obj);
+// In difference to `console.dir` you don't need to provide a configuration object. console.log(obj);

 // Write to a log file, by default